 I’ve never taught in a public school in Korea, but I’ve had plenty of friends who have and the stories they tell make me curious about what it’s like on the inside.
 From what I hear, there is often a lot of conflict between the Korean teacher and the foreign teacher, so I wanted to find out what that’s all about and how people could avoid it.

-Anyway, here are my top 5 tips for public school teachers in Korea, based partly on her presentation, and partly on my own thoughts.
+Anyway, here are my top 5 tips for public school teachers in South Korea, based partly on her presentation, and partly on my own thoughts.

 You are Coming into an Existing Environment

 The school is already functioning very well without you, so when you go into a public school you need to be respectful of this.
 You will not be able to change the school culture within your first few months there.
 Instead, try to fit in, observe and find spots where you actually can make a difference.
 Focus on that.
 The foreign teachers I know who went in with the attitude that they knew everything there was to know about teaching English didn’t do well and often crashed and burned.

 Ask for the school calendar so you can find out important days and holidays for yourself.
 It’s on the school’s website and yes, it’s only in Korean.
 Yes, this means you should learn basic Korean and figure this stuff out instead of bugging your co-teacher all the time.
 The more things you can figure out for yourself, the less annoyed your co-teacher will be!
 They might even have some energy and time to help you out with the really big stuff if they’re not helping you with the small things.

 Public School Teachers in Korea: You’re at the Bottom